sebastianGehrmann/CausalMediationAnalysis/README.md

 ## Mediation Analysis

-This repository contains the code to replicate the experiments for the paper "Causal Mediation Analysis for Interpreting Neural NLP: The Case of Gender Bias".
+This repository contains the code to replicate the experiments for the paper [Causal Mediation Analysis for Interpreting Neural NLP: The Case of Gender Bias](https://arxiv.org/abs/2004.12265).

 ### Neuron Experiments